 Immigrant and Refugee Health Programs (IRHP)

 Chelsea is home to refugees from Bosnia, Somalia, Afghanistan, Iraq, Central Africa, and countries in Central America – refugees who have experienced trauma, witnessed violence and war, were born and/or lived in refugee camps with limited resources, and had very limited health care access and educational support.
 Given their refugee experience, refugees may arrive in the U.S. with a range of health or psychosocial needs, from uncorrected dental or eye problems to the serious consequences of torture or malnutrition.
-As a designated refugee health assessment site, MGH Chelsea provides comprehensive health assessments for newly arriving refugees and persons seeking asylum in order to identify the health and social services that the refugees need.
+As a designated refugee health assessment site, MGH Chelsea provides comprehensive health assessments for newly arriving refugees and persons seeking asylum to identify the health and social services that the refugees need.
 This program receives funding by the Massachusetts Department of Public Health.

 The Refugee Women’s Health Access Program (RWHAP) began in 2009 to respond to the unique needs of women refugees resulting from their cultural and religious beliefs; their experience of war and violence, poverty, and illiteracy; and the stress of resettlement.
 An RWHAP study found several gaps in services for female refugees, including inadequate access to primary, preventive, and reproductive health care; lack of knowledge and skills around health promotion and chronic disease management; and differences in cultural and religious beliefs.
 A program model was then developed, incorporating a comprehensive, four-step process: